This Eco tour offers the possibility to enjoy of the amazing fauna and flora of Galapagos southern islands on board of the Eden yacht.

-On the first day of this tour you will fly to San Cristóbal Island.
-There you will meet your guide and transfer to the boat.
-In the afternoon, you will head to Isla Lobos which is known for its friendly and playful sea lions.
+Fly to San Cristóbal Island.
+Meet the guide and transfer to the boat.
+In the afternoon, head to Isla Lobos known for its friendly sea lions.

 Isla Lobos Visit

-Experience amazing wildlife encounters as you explore this tiny island both by foot and by boat.
-A panga (dinghy) ride will take you to see the sea and shore birds nesting and feeding.
-You can also spot a small colony of blue-footed boobies and two different species of sea lions.
+Explore this tiny island by foot and boat for some great wildlife encounters.
+Take a panga ride to view the sea and shore birds nesting and feeding.
+Spot a small colony of blue-footed boobies as well as two species of sea lions.